International Physicists' Tournament: Organisation

 The tournament is represented by the International Organising Committee (IOC), which comprises representatives from each of the participating countries as well as the executive committee (also shortened to ExeCom).
 The tournament is continuously managed by an executive committee composed of PhD and academic researchers and teachers from numerous participating countries.
 The committee is in charge of the likes of; problem selection, year round communication to participants, maintenance of the website and outreach, maintaining and improving the rules and executing the decisions made by the representatives of the countries part of the IPT.
 On the local level of the tournament, a Local Organising Committee (LOC) from the host institution and the IOC organises the tournament.
 The ExeCom, and by extension the IPT, is headed by a president voted by the country representatives once every two years.
 The other required posts include the secretary, treasurer and the vice-president.
-It is important to note that the ExeCom has no voting power.
+The ExeCom has no voting power.